 RECIPE BY MARK COCKCROFT

-- 1 lb Maui Nui venison leg medallions or strip steaks
+- 1 lb Maui Nui venison strip loin (leg medallions, loin filet, sirloin)

 - 4 crusty medium-sized rolls